 Understanding the Different Types of HVAC Systems for Your Northern Virginia Home

-When it comes to choosing the right heating and air conditioning (HVAC) system for your home in the Northern Virginia area, it’s important to understand the different types of systems available and their unique features.
-HVAC systems are designed to keep your home comfortable year-round, providing both heating and cooling capabilities.
+When it comes to choosing the right furnace and air conditioning (HVAC) system for your home in the Northern Virginia area, it’s important to understand the different types of systems available and their unique features.
+HVAC systems are designed to keep your home comfortable year-round, providing both furnace and cooling capabilities.
 Let’s dive into the four main types of HVAC systems and their pros and cons, with expert insights from Falcon.

 1. Central Air Conditioning Systems